 What Can You Do with Microsoft Office?

-Microsoft Office provides features and tools that allow users to organize tasks such as creating presentations with PowerPoint, analyzing and visualizing data using Excel, communicating through email with Outlook, or composing documents using Word.
+Microsoft Office provides features and tools that allow users to organize tasks such as creating presentations with PowerPoint, analyzing and visualizing data using Excel, communicating through email with Outlook, and composing documents using Word.
 These are just a few examples of the programs and features that have made Office an essential tool for professionals worldwide.

 Microsoft PowerPoint has become the industry standard for creating presentations that allow users to customize projects by designing layouts, creating tables and charts, modifying text, or inserting images, shapes, animations, and layered objects.
 Excel allows users to create formulas, PivotTables, and macros, along with other techniques for calculations, essential functions, charts, formatting, and printing.
-Outlook can handle email functions, manage calendars, organize contact lists, or create appointments and meetings.
+Outlook can handle email functions, manage calendars, organize contact lists, and create appointments and meetings.

-Careers that Use Microsoft Office
+Careers That Use Microsoft Office

-Microsoft Office is one of the core skills needed for securing employment by coordinating functions that are essential for any working environment.
+Microsoft Office is one of the core skills needed for securing employment by coordinating functions that are essential in any working environment.
 Skills with Microsoft Office, including Excel and Access, could help with finding work, for example, as a Business Analyst, which could bring in a salary of around $82,000 a year on average in the United States.

 Why Learn Microsoft Office?

 Microsoft Office is a suite of software applications designed to handle a variety of office functions, including creating documents, building databases, organizing spreadsheets, and developing promotional materials.
-This includes Microsoft Word for word processing, Excel for spreadsheet functions, including charts and graphs, Access for creating and maintaining databases, and PowerPoint for creating professional-looking presentations.
+This includes Microsoft Word for word processing, Excel for spreadsheet functions—including charts and graphs—Access for creating and maintaining databases, and PowerPoint for creating professional-looking presentations.
 Training in Microsoft Office can provide you with the core skills needed to help with finding the right job.

 Read more about why you should learn Microsoft Office.